drshahizan/HPDP/2526/assignment/A2/bdm/DuaTiga/big_data.md

 **Reasons for choosing Polars:**
 - Built in Rust, making it extremely fast and memory efficient compared to Pandas
-- Uses lazy evaluation — plans the full query first, optimizes it, then executes in one pass
+- Uses lazy evaluation which means plans the full query first, optimizes it, then executes in one pass
 - Processes data using all CPU cores by default without any extra configuration

 **Reasons for choosing Dask:**
-- Processes data in partitions (chunks) so it never loads the full dataset into RAM — ideal when data is larger than memory
+- Processes data in partitions (chunks) so it never loads the full dataset into RAM so its ideal when data is larger than memory
 - When the dataset doesn't "fit in memory", Dask can extend computation to disk
 - Allows easy scaling to clusters or a single machine based on dataset size